For the last few years, one manufacturer has dominated the budget TV sales charts. No, it’s not LG. Or Sony. Or Vizio, TCL or Samsung.

 $349 $199 at Walmart

-If you don't mind dropping down to a 1080p resolution, Sceptre is also offering a substantial discount on its X505BV LED TV - it's available this weekend for $150 off its regular $349 price over at Walmart.
+If you don't mind dropping down to a 1080p resolution, Sceptre is also offering a substantial discount on its X505BV LED TV, with $150 off its regular $349 price over at Walmart.
 It only has three HDMI ports but offers a much better dynamic contrast ratio of 25,000:1.
 Again, it's a steal at $199.View Deal

 Sceptre 32-inch 720p LED TV (X322BV):